gvwilson/thirdbit/src/fiction/still-book/index.md

 of his fingers were missing, but he was as tough and as mean as a puppet could be.
 Some of the roller skaters said that even the brooms were afraid of him.
 And some of the stories they told: "He plays with matches.
 And his fingers?
-They weren't broken off---they *burned* off.
+They weren't broken off—they *burned* off.
 He burned them off himself!"
 If Crest-of-the-Wave had promised something to Swim, and couldn't deliver… Still shuddered.
 Her day was getting worse by the minute.